pulumi/docs/content/blog/managing-kubernetes-infrastructure-with-dotnet-and-pulumi/index.md

 Using .NET to build our Kubernetes infrastructure offers several benefits:

 * **Strong Typing**:  Unlike YAML, C# and F# offer a rich type system with quick feedback on potential errors.
-* **Rich IDE Support**:  Use the rich features of IDEs like Visual Studio, Visual Studio Code, and Rider to develop your Kubernetes infrastructure---completion lists, refactorings, IntelliSense, and more.
+* **Rich IDE Support**:  Use the rich features of IDEs like Visual Studio, Visual Studio Code, and Rider to develop your Kubernetes infrastructure---completion lists, refactoring, IntelliSense, and more.
 * **Familiar Languages and APIs**:  Apply all the features of C#, F#, and VB.NET to your Kubernetes infrastructure---loops, variables, and the entire ecosystem of .NET Core libraries from `System` to everything in NuGet.
 * **Components and Classes**:  Instead of copy/pasting pages of YAML between projects, .NET code can abstract common functionality into classes and libraries for code re-use and clean infrastructure design.